 The current assay portfolio consists of the following disease-relevant in vitro bioassays.
 The selection of assays used in the Open Innovation initiative can vary based on the compounds, scope and status of the assays.

 Psoriatic inflammation in human keratinocytes

-Primary human keratinocyte are stimulated using a psoriasis-specific cytokine cocktail which induce an inflammatory response measured as an increase in IL-8 secretion.
+Primary human keratinocytes are stimulated using a psoriasis-specific cytokine cocktail which induce an inflammatory response measured as an increase in IL-8 secretion.
 Test compounds are tested for ability to inhibit this inflammatory response.
 More about psoriatic inflammation in human keratinocytes.

 Eczematous inflammation in human Keratinocytes

 Primary human keratinocyte are stimulated using an eczema-specific cytokine cocktail which induce an inflammatory response measured as an increase in CCL5 secretion.
 Test compounds are tested for ability to inhibit this inflammatory response.
-More about Eczematous inflammation in human keratinocytes.
+More about eczematous inflammation in human keratinocytes.

 Human PBMC release of TNF-alpha